OpenNHM/OpenNHM_Homepage/content/posts/MonthlyOct2021.md

 The topics we are tackling at the moment are:

-- initial particle distribution, trying different options and checking if there is a significant change in the results
+- investigation of the  initial particle distribution, we are trying different options and check to see if there is a significant change in the results.
+Aim is to make this easier to reproduce and less arbitrary.

--  working on the DFA kernel convergence (with Amaury).
+- another method of splitting (and potentially merging) of particles is being developed.
+This relates to particle masses and consistent handling in the numerical schemes.

-- I also looked at Maries code and we are trying with JT to get a
+- we have the pleasure of welcoming an intern to our team: Amaury.
+Expect to see code and other contributions coming from him.
+He will be working on investigating DFA kernel convergence (together with Matthias).

-- good workflow out of it.
-I am now working on the splitting method for particles.1
+- the first of the AvaFrame related master thesis results are coming closer.
+The first code from Marie has landed and is being integrated in the code base.
+Exciting stuff related to path generation, hybrid / combination modeling of com1DFA (dense flow) and com2AB (alpha beta).

-- Welcome Amaury as an intern, you will see some more code and other contributions from him
+- we are now beginning the process of bringing end users with operational background in, getting feedback and stumbling on all those pesky little teething problems.
+Thanks to all those taking time for this, your contribution is highly valued!

-- Now beginning the process of bringing end users with operational background in  is and getting feedback
+That's it for this month, see you

 Felix